amarsamanttech/ai_learnings/rag-poc/Readme.md

-# 🚀 RAG POC with Docker, Ollama, and ChromaDB
+# 🚀 RAG POC with Docker and Ollama

 This folder contains the README and instructions for the RAG (Retrieval-Augmented Generation) proof-of-concept that uses Ollama in Docker and a simple ingestion/query app.